liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

 ### Styling the Carousel's Menu Controls

-Each menu control has an existing class that you need to identify in order to style it.
+Each menu control has an existing class that you can reference.
 You can identify the classes for the controls by viewing the DOM(Document Object Model) tree for them.
 Below is a simplified version of the DOM tree:

         ```
         <div id="myCarousel">